-That’s right, DINOSAURS!
 Dinosaurs once roamed this area, and their remains are still visible here today.
 However, this place has much more to offer from the depths of time beyond just dinosaurs!
 (But yeah, I’d say they’re pretty amazing.)

-These were the highlights of our first visit.
-And if they sound like something your family would like to do, make sure to visit too!
+If they sound like something YOUR family would like to do, make sure to visit too!

 ⦊ Quarry Exhibit Hall

-The Quarry is a building that essentially encloses and protects the wall of exposed bones of dinosaurs that roamed the rivers and plains of this area approximately 149 million years ago.
-And it’s not just a few random pieces of bones here and there, in case you wonder.
-There are over 1,500 dinosaur bones to be seen at the Quarry!
+The Quarry is a building that essentially encloses and protects a wall of exposed bones of dinosaurs that roamed the rivers and plains of this area approximately 149 million years ago.
+It’s not just a few random pieces of bones here and there though.
+In fact, there are over 1,500 dinosaur bones to be seen here at the Quarry!

-There are numerous ancient petroglyphs and a few pictographs found here at Dinosaur National Monument that give more depth to this special place.
+There are numerous ancient petroglyphs and a few pictographs found here at Dinosaur National Monument that give even more depth to this special place.
 The elaborate artwork was created by Fremont Indians who lived in these canyons about 1,000 years ago.
-While the purpose and meaning of the symbols and the fate of the Fremont culture remains unclear, no one can stop the imagination from running wild and the mind from going in the time-travel mode.
+While the purpose and meaning of the symbols and the fate of the Fremont culture remain unclear, no one can stop the imagination from running wild and the mind from going in the time-travel mode.
 Who made these?
 And why?
 What did the person look like?
 Feel free to sit back and ponder…

-A larger petroglyph site can be found further east along the same road, about 9 miles from the Visitor Center.
+A larger petroglyph site can be found further east along the same road, about 9 miles from the visitor center.
 Keep to the left when the paved road forks and turns into gravel road.
 Once there, the main petroglyph rock panel is an easy walk from the parking lot.

 More petroglyphs and pictographs can be found scattered around the park and accessed from different roads (remember, these roads do not connected within the park).
-Look for Deluge Shelter, McKee Springs, or Pool Creek if you want to see them all.
+Look for Deluge Shelter, McKee Springs, and Pool Creek if you want to see them all.

 ⦊ Hiking Trails